tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. Who (the client? the server? both?) can send text and/or images?
 1. Give two ways to verify that we have successfully "turned off" banjo's PageSpeed module.
 1. How many .htaccess files can you have in a single folder?
+1. Supposed you put a .htaccess file containing directives into your www folder.
+Which folder(s) would be "effected" by the file?

 ## B. FTP
 1. Give the name (address) of the `http://people.rit.edu` web server (that you FTP files to).